Founder & CEO

 Born and raised in Ventura County, Lisa is proud to be an educator working in her hometown and surrounding region, where she connects children’s knowledge about food to the rich heritage of agriculture in our community.

-Nutrition Education Director
+Nutrition Education & Marketing Director

-Rhianna joined SEEAG in September 2017 as the Nutrition Education Director.
+Rhianna joined SEEAG in September 2017 as the Nutrition Education & Marketing Director.
 After working in non profit marketing for several years and graduating from The Institute for Integrative Nutrition in July 2016, Rhianna is excited to join the SEEAG team.
 Growing up in Ventura County, she has a true passion for the community, sustainability, and shaping the health and wellness of the next generation.
 Rhianna has specialized in helping women with autoimmune diseases and emotional eating tendencies.
-Using the knowledge she gained in school and experience working one-on-one she is thrilled to join the Nutrition Education Program team and help spearhead the marketing efforts of SEEAG.
+Using the knowledge she gained in school and experience working one-on-one she is thrilled to head the Nutrition Education Program team and help spearhead the marketing efforts of SEEAG.

 Caitlin joined SEEAG in 2016 when she completed an internship before her last year of undergraduate school.
 In 2017 she graduated from Cal Poly, San Luis Obispo with a B.S. in Agricultural Communications, and has continued to work for SEEAG remotely and in the office since.
 Caitlin is currently pursuing her master's degree in Sustainability Solutions at Arizona State University, where she is building her capacity and knowledge regarding social entrepreneurship and natural-human systems.
 She was born and raised in a small town in Northern California, where she first developed a passion for nature, the environment and agriculture.
 Caitlin aims to bring this same passion to SEEAG to help educate the next generation about food production and the valuable resources that are used in the process.